arthurpaulino/miraiml/CONTRIBUTING.md

-Before commiting your changes, remember to increment the package version according to the [Semantic Versioning][semver] specification, with one difference: there is also an UPDATE identifier, which MUST be incremented when the change does not directly affect the way that the code works (eg.: updating the documentation or editing the `Makefile`).
+Before commiting your changes, remember to increment the package version according to the [Semantic Versioning][semver] specification, with one difference: there is also an UPDATE identifier, which MUST be incremented if the change affects only docstrings.
+If the change does not affect ``.py`` files, it's not necessary to change the version.

 The version can be incremented by calling `make` with one of the following
 directives: `major`, `minor`, `patch` or `update`.
 Feel free to call `$ make help`